 On the song’s hook, Flocka issues a stern warning.
 He repeatedly says, “Don’t let me catch you slippin’.”
 During the first verse, he questions some of the fake gangsters in the music industry with lyrics like, “You a question mark gangsta -- DJ Clue.”
 At the beginning of the second verse, he raps, “I got shooters in the D, I ain’t talking ‘bout the Pistons.”
 In typical Waka Flocka fashion, he does not hesitate to let listeners know that he is not somebody you want to play around with.

 Flocka specializes in a widely popular genre of rap music known as trap music.
 This Southern-based genre of hip-hop has been vital in catapulting the down-South rap scene, also known endearingly as the “Dirty South,” into the national spotlight and helping it garner worldwide attention.
 Currently, trap music can be commonly heard all over the radio, in the clubs, and at parties.
 DJs love to have Flocka and other similar-sounding rap artists on their playlists for party gigs.
 If anyone was ever asked to list the names of possible rappers that should be included in the trap-music Mount Rushmore, Flocka’s name would undoubtedly make the list every time.
-Other rappers that could surely be placed on that list include big names such as 2 Chainz, Gucci Mane and Young Jeezy.
-Flocka is also quite heavy into the genre of music known as electronic dance music, or EDM.
+Other rappers that could surely be placed on that list are big names such as 2 Chainz, Gucci Mane and Young Jeezy.